Dauphiné Prealps: Etymology

 The Dauphiné ([dofine]) is a historical region whose area roughly corresponded to that of the present departments of :Isère, :Drôme, and :Hautes-Alpes.

 Geography

 Administratively the French part of the range belongs to the French departments of Isère, Drôme, Hautes-Alpes and, marginally, Alpes-de-Haute-Provence.

-The whole range is drained by the Rhone river.
+The whole range is drained by the Rhône river.

 SOIUSA classification

 According to SOIUSA (International Standardized Mountain Subdivision of the Alps) the mountain range is an Alpine section, classified in the following way: